amine-lotfi/amine-lotfi/README.md

-# Hello 👋, I'm Amine Lotfi!
+# 👋 Hello, I'm Amine Lotfi!
 ### A passionate developer who's actively looking to improve his skill set and learn something new.

 🌱 I’m currently learning **PHP and MySQ**